Bridgy Fed

 lock = None

-classmethod get_or_create(id, actor=None, **props)[source]
+classmethod get_or_create(id, authed_as=None, **props)[source]

 Returns an Object with the given property values.